top of page

 False!

 Truth be told it’s one of the safest forms of activity you can be involved in at any age.
 My mother-in-law would always worry when my kid’s strength trained that they were going to get hurt.
 She never seemed to say anything when they played soccer, baseball, or football.
 In fact, my son broke his leg playing football.
 None of my kids or my parents have been hurt lifting weights and strength training.
-Statistically, strength training is significantly safer than the golf you play on the weekend, a pickup basketball game, skiing or tennis.
+Statistically, strength training is significantly safer than the golf you play on the weekend, a pickup basketball game, pickle ball or just about any activity you can think of.

 Nate Moe